luigisaetta/agents_on_oci/README.md

 to build **Agentic AI** using Python, **OCI** and Open Source

 ## Motivation
-As part of my job, I often have to design and develop prototypes, to show to our partners and customers how to use Oracle Cloud (OCI) and OCI Generative AI Service and Agents to build solutions for their requirements.
+I often have to design and develop prototypes, to show to our partners and customers how to use OCI Generative AI Service and OCI AI Agents to build solutions for their requirements.

 I decided then to curate a list of basic building blocks and examples, to be able to more rapidly